Scene#

 Brainrender provides a number of pre-defined cameras that can be used (e.g. sagittal or frontal).
 If you wish to use any of these cameras just pass the corresponding name to Scene.render (e.g. scene.render(camera='frontal')). render also takes a zoom parameter which specifies the camera’s zoom.

 You can, however, create a custom camera for your needs by specifying a set of camera parameters and pass that (as a dictionary) to scene.render.
-To get the parameters you need, the simplest thing is to render your scene with any camera, move the scene to get the point of view you need and press c on your keyboard.
+To get the parameters you need, the simplest thing is to render your scene with any camera, move the scene to get the point of view you need and press shift-C on your keyboard.
 This will print out the current camera parameters.
 You can then close your scene and copy-paste the camera parameters in your code.
 The next time you render your scene it will use your parameters.

 The parameters used to specify a camera include: